bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 ---
 layout: post
-title: Powerprotect Datamanager deployment on vSphere using govc and Powershell
+title: Deploy Powerprotect Datamanager on vSphere using govc and Powershell
 description: "the fastest way to get tarted with PPDM on vSphere"
 modified: 2020-10-30
 comments: true